sj-omscs/6210-exam-1/Exam.md

 ---

 False.

-Processors using an MCS barrier spin on statically-determined flag variables only, so these locations can be located in the local memory of each processor, yielding good performance for NUMA architectures.
+* Memory locations of variables to spin on are statically determined, so these can be cached in the local memory of each processor
-Arrival and wake-up in MCS use explicit signaling of parents/children using distinct memory locations, so these signals can be sent directly to the parent/children without relying on cache coherence protocols.

----

-• False.
-MCS barrier spins on statically determined locations, so a child updating a parent’s memory (remotely) will also update their cache, since even in NCC-NUMA, the memory hierarchy is locally kept consistent.
+* Wake-up occurs using explicit signaling directly to the processor being woken up, so cache coherence is not required.

 ### 3.e.2 (2 points?)